On the error control of invariant causal prediction: Simulations and a real data application

+We consider one observational environment with $b^e = 0$ and ten interventional environments, one for each non-response variable, yielding $11$ environments in total.
+In each interventional environment, exactly one non-response variable is subject to a mean shift of size $\delta$ (the intervention strength), while all other coordinates remain unchanged.
+That is, $b^e$ has a single non-zero entry equal to $\delta$ at a non-response variable.
+For each environment, we generate $n = 50$ samples.
+We conduct simulations in low ($\delta = 1$), medium ($\delta = 1.5$), and high ($\delta = 2$) signal regimes, each with varying nominal levels $\alpha \in \{0.05, 0.1, 0.15, 0.2 \}$.

+We implement $200$ replications.
+In each replication, we first generate the matrix $B$ as a strictly lower-triangular matrix.
+We set $B_{9,1:8}$ to be nonzero to encode the direct causal effects.
+For the remaining lower-triangular entries, each element is set to be nonzero independently with probability $s_B = 0.5$, and all nonzero entries are sampled from $\mathrm{Unif}(1,2)$.
+Finally, we permute the variables as $(X_4, X_{11}, X_9, X_2, X_7, X_8, X_{10}, X_3, X_6, X_1, X_5)$ so that they are not in a causal ordering, with $B$, $b^e$, and $\epsilon^e$ permuted accordingly.

-For each generated dataset, we apply ICP and record the number of discoveries.
-Based on the same p-values used by ICP, we calculate the simultaneous true discovery upper bound $t_{\alpha}(R)$ (see~\eqref{td-bound-CT}) for all $2^{9}=512$ sets.
-We also present the false discovery lower bounds $|R| - t_{\alpha}$ for illustration purposes, which essentially convey the same information as the simultaneous true discovery bound.
+For each generated dataset, we apply the original ICP method and four e-Closure procedures based on the Su, Step-Su, LinearSu, and Step-LinearSu calibrators, and report the number of true discoveries for ICP and for the largest discovery sets returned by the e-Closure procedures.
+We also report simultaneous true discovery lower bounds and false discovery upper bounds for all $2^{10} = 1024$ subsets using the same p-values $p_S$ as in ICP.

-Over these $500$ simulations, the empirical probability of $P( |R \cap S^*| \geq t_{\alpha}(R) \text{ for any } R \subseteq [m])$ is $0.988$, which is larger than $1-\alpha=0.95$, so the simultaneous guarantee~\eqref{simultaneous-TD-ICP} holds.
-The average number of causal predictors is $4.144$, and the average number of discoveries of ICP is $0.52$.
-The first plot in Figure~\ref{fig:simu} shows the average false discovery upper bounds and true discovery lower bounds for all $512$ sets, as well as the size of each set.
-Note that the x-axis is only the index for each set, and we didn't present which sets these indices refer to for simplicity.
-Compared to ICP, extra information can be obtained by looking at these bounds.
-For example, by looking at the true discovery lower bound of the set containing all predictors (with set index $512$), we know that, on average, there are about three true causal predictors in all nine predictors.

-To better illustrate the usage of the simultaneous bounds in practice, we look at two simulated datasets rather than the averaged results.
-These results are shown in the second and third plots of Figure~\ref{fig:simu}, respectively.

-For the first simulated dataset, the true causal predictors are $\{X_1, X_2, X_3, X_4\}$.
-ICP discovers $X_2$ and $X_3$, meaning that with a probability larger than $0.95$, $X_2$ and $X_3$ are causal predictors.
-That is all the information we can get by using ICP.
-By looking at the simultaneous bounds (see the second plot in Figure~\ref{fig:simu}), however, extra information can be obtained.
-For example, we can see that the sets with indices $131$ and $257$ has true discovery lower bounds $3$ and $4$, respectively.
-These two sets are $\{ X_1, X_2, X_3, X_4 \}$ and $\{ X_1, X_2, X_3, X_4, X_5\}$.
-Hence, we know that with probability larger than $0.95$, there are at least three causal predictors in $\{X_1, X_2, X_3, X_4\}$, and at least four causal predictors in $\{X_1, X_2, X_3, X_4, X_5\}$.
-Note that the same information that both $X_2$ and $X_3$ are true causal predictors can also be obtained, because the true discovery lower bound for $\{X_2, X_3\}$ (with set index $13$) is two.